 Acupuncture has been used for thousands of years to manage symptoms of anxiety.
 Acupuncture helps calm an overactive or heightened nervous system that may be contributing to feeling anxious or experiencing anxiety.
 Acupuncture can be used as a complimentary therapy along western medical treatment and psychotherapy to manage anxiety.
-Acupuncture brings healing about by activating the body’s parasympathetic nervous system.
+Acupuncture brings restoration about by activating the body’s parasympathetic nervous system.
 When you are in an anxiety state you are stuck in the sympathetic, fight or flight, response.
-Acupuncture turns off the sympathetic response by activating the parasympathetic nervous system.
+Acupuncture helps to turn off the sympathetic response by activating the parasympathetic nervous system.
 Many report after experiencing their first treatment of Acupuncture that they feel calmer and more centered.

 Acupuncture signals the body to deliver nourishment in the form of blood flow to our organs to activate deep relaxation.
 Within our blood, our essential nutrients, anti-inflammatories and hormones help soothe our cells and muscle tissue that are in a flight or fight response.